sourcemeta/registry/docs/index.md

 concerns and ensuring no vendor lock-in.
 If Sourcemeta would ever cease operations, you retain full access to continue running and maintaining your Registry instances.

-**High-performance architecture**: Written in C++, the Registry delivers exceptional performance with minimal compute resources.
-Run instances on modest hardware, reducing infrastructure costs while maintaining enterprise-scale throughput.
-The stateless design ensures infinite horizontal scalability.

-> We have a proven track record on high-performance JSON Schema work.
-As a
-> notable example, check out [Blaze](https://github.com/sourcemeta/blaze), our
-> ultra high-performance JSON Schema evaluator, which we found to be [at least
-> 10x faster than alternatives](https://arxiv.org/abs/2503.02770).

 **Expert commercial support & training**: [Commercial Licenses](./commercial.md) give you access to world-class JSON Schema expertise